How glass breaks -- Damage explains the difference between surface and fracture energies in amorphous silica: Introduction

 Surface free energy quantifies the excess energy associated with unbalanced interatomic bonds at a material's surface.
-In solids, the bulk state is always energetically more favorable, so creating a surface requires energy input.
-Griffith \cite{Griffith1921} postulated a similar concept in his theory of crack propagation, stating that a crack can advance if the elastic energy released exceeds a material-specific threshold.
-Essentially, both free surface energy and fracture surface energy describe the same underlying phenomenon.
+In solids, the bulk state is always energetically more favorable, therefore creating a surface requires an energy input.
+This quantity is an essential parameter in surface science, as it governs how material surfaces directly influence phenomena such as wetting, adhesion, coating, friction, and corrosion.

+On the other hand, Griffith \cite{Griffith1921} postulated a closely related concept that forms the basis of fracture mechanics and is essential for estimating fracture resistance \cite{Mueller2015}.
+He stated that a free surface can be created and a crack can propagate when the elastic energy released exceeds a material-specific critical value.
+Essentially, both free surface energy and fracture surface energy describe the same underlying physical phenomenon and in an ideal brittle material, the fracture energy is expected to equal twice the surface energy.

-However, in experiments, fracture surface energy is almost always significantly higher.
-It is the case for polymers \cite{Tokuda2015,Smith2022} and crystalline metals \cite{Bikerman1978} where the difference between free surface and fracture energies are found to span several orders of magnitude, because of plastic dissipation around the crack tip, and also for bulk metallic glasses \cite{Xu2010,Yiu2020}.
+However, in experiments, fracture surface energy is almost always significantly larger.
+It is the case for polymers \cite{Tokuda2015,Smith2022} and crystalline metals \cite{Bikerman1978} where the fracture energy exceeds the free surface energy by several orders of magnitude due to plastic dissipation around the crack tip, as well as for bulk metallic glasses \cite{Xu2010,Yiu2020}.
 One of the rare exceptions is silicon crystals \cite{Gilman1960,Perez2000,Eaglesham1993}, where the difference falls within the precision limits of the methods used, and which can be assumed to break by individual bond rupture at an atomically sharp tip as expected from a brittle material~\cite{Gumbsch1995},

 Intriguingly, for silicate glasses, the archetypes of brittle materials, it has long been known that the measured fracture energy exceeds the surface free energy by a factor of ca. 5~\cite{Wiederhorn69,Rhee1977,Quinn2017}.
 The difference has been tentatively ascribed to plastic dissipation~\cite{marsh1964plastic,Wiederhorn69} but as it is difficult to experimentally evidence plasticity at this scale in an amorphous material, let alone quantify it (and also because it openly conflicts with the accepted notion of brittleness), the claim has remained controversial~\cite{lawn1980atomically} to these days: signs of plasticity at silica crack tips have been discounted~\cite{Guin2004} almost as soon as found~\cite{Celarie2003}.
 Worse still, standard models for plastic dissipation in cracks~\cite{Wei99} are inapplicable to silicates because their plasticity is essentially devoid of hardening~\cite{Kermouche16}.